risk-first/website/menagerie/Boundary-Risk.md

 ## Plugins, Ecosystems and Evolution

-On the face of it, [WordPress](https://en.wikipedia.org/wiki/WordPress) and [Drupal](https://en.wikipedia.org/wiki/Drupal) _should_ be very similar:
+On the face of it, [WordPress](https://en.wikipedia.org/wiki/WordPress) and [Drupal](https://en.wikipedia.org/wiki/Drupal _should_ be very similar:
  - They are both [Content Management Systems](https://en.wikipedia.org/wiki/Content_management_system)
  - They both use a [LAMP (Linux, Apache, MySql, PHP) Stack](https://en.wikipedia.org/wiki/LAMP_(software_bundle))
  - They were both started around the same time (2001 for Drupal, 2003 for WordPress)
  - They are both Open-Source, and have a wide variety of [Plugins](https://en.wikipedia.org/wiki/Plug-in_(computing)).
 That is, ways for other programmers to extend the functionality in new directions.

 In practice, they are very different.
-This could be put down to different _design goals_:  it seems that WordPress was focused much more on usability, and an easy learning curve, whereas Drupal) supported plugins for building things with complex data formats.
+This could be put down to different _design goals_:  it seems that WordPress was focused much more on usability, and an easy learning curve, whereas Drupal supported plugins for building things with complex data formats.
 It could also be down to the _design decisions_:  although they both support [Plugins](), they do it in very different ways.

 (Side note: I wasn't short of go-to examples for this.
-I could have picked on [Team City](https://en.wikipedia.org/wiki/TeamCity) and [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)) here ([Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) tools), or [Maven](https://en.wikipedia.org/wiki/Apache_Maven) and [Gradle](https://en.wikipedia.org/wiki/Gradle) (Java build tools).
+I could have picked on [Team City](https://en.wikipedia.org/wiki/TeamCity) and [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)) here ([Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) tools), or [Maven](https://en.wikipedia.org/wiki/Apache_Maven) and [Gradle](https://en.wikipedia.org/wiki/Gradle) (build tools).
 All of these support [plugins](https://en.wikipedia.org/wiki/Plug-in_(computing)), and the _choice_ of plugins is dependent on which I've chosen, despite the fact that the platforms are solving pretty much the same problems. )

 ### Ecosystems and Systems